NEW: GOES 16,17 and Reprocessed GOES 13,14,15 Data Added June 2020

 Set the time interval you're interested in, and click Plot.
 By default the lightcurve in the two channels will be plotted in PLOTMAN (an interactive plot interface).
 The setup at right produced this plot.

-Clicking List will display a list of time periods covered by each of the ~16 satellites in use since 1976.
+Clicking List will display a list of time periods covered by each of the almost 20 satellites in use since 1974.

 Clicking Event List will display a list of all GOES events (defined by NOAA) during the time interval selected.